 For those opting for manual acknowledgment when using RabbitMQ, this can be done through the basic.ack method.
 Alternatively, if one prioritizes higher throughput over safety concerns, the automatic mode provides a ‘fire-and-forget’ approach.

-Publisher confirms within RabbitMQ act as a notification system that informs publishers once their messages have been successfully dealt with by the broker.
+Publisher confirms that RabbitMQ acts as a notification system that informs publishers once their messages have been successfully dealt with by the broker.
 This includes acknowledgments confirming both publishing actions and storage on disk.

 In scenarios where clusters handle RabbitMQ channels, they must preserve consistency by ensuring that any given message receives acknowledgment on the same channel where it was first delivered.
 This requirement helps prevent potential inconsistencies or errors during processing.